The Florida Bar

 Continue reading ›

-Jeffrey P. Gale, P.A. // The Last Clear Chance Doctrine in Florida Personal Injury Cases
+Jeffrey P. Gale, P.A. // Functional Capacity Evaluations (FCE) in Florida Workers’ Compensation Cases

 Jeffrey P. Gale, P.A.